andrewangbl/recall-ai-bot/README.md

 add this line:
 ```0 0 * * * /usr/bin/python3 /home/ubuntu/recall-ai-bot/pipeline.py >> /home/ubuntu/recall-ai-bot/pipeline.log 2>&1```
 It should run ever 24 hours at midnight on the server local time.

+Note: AWS might have risk of ig page being suspended as per our experimentation.